 Happy Almost Mardi Gras!
 Every January 6th kicks off the official king cake season and Carnival.
 I wrote a guest post, ‘Tis the season of King Cakes, over at Charlotte Riggle’s blog for all you food and culture buffs.

-Today I want to share another easy King Cake recipe.
+Today I want to share another easy king cake recipe.
 The recipe in my book, THE KING CAKE BABY, uses frozen bread dough with a cinnamon-sugar filling and includes a recipe for making a Cream Cheese icing.
-In this recipe, I use three Pillsbury Crescent Dough Sheets, the cinnamon-sugar mix, and a can of Pillsbury Cream Cheese icing.
+In this recipe, I use three Pillsbury Crescent Dough Sheets, the cinnamon-sugar mix, colored sugar sprinkles, and a can of Pillsbury Cream Cheese icing.
 Easy peasy!
-The only thing easier than making this King Cake is picking one up at your favorite grocery or bakery.
+The only thing easier than making this king cake is picking one up at your favorite grocery or bakery.

 Pillsbury Crescent Dough Sheet King Cake Recipe

-Cinnamon sugar mixture: mix ½ c. granulated sugar + 2 tablespoons cinnamon
+- cinnamon sugar mix: ½ c. granulated sugar + 2 tablespoons cinnamon

 Cover a baking pan with parchment paper or use a nonstick cookie sheet.
 Unroll dough sheets and sprinkle each with about a tablespoon of the cinnamon-sugar mix.